 By Visiting One of Tulum’s Beach Clubs

 If you aren’t staying on a beachfront property, you can still visit a beach club for the day and lounge around near the water.
-Some beach clubs I visited or have heard good things about while I was in town include:
+Some beach clubs I visited or have heard good things about over the years include:

 Generally, you can just show up and ask for a cabana or a table, but if it’s the weekend, or if there’s a big event or festival in town, you may want to make a reservation well in advance to guarantee yourself a spot.